 localhost are resolved using IPv6.

-When an IPv6-enabled Windows system is used as a MySQL Cluster
+When an IPv6-enabled Windows system is used as a MySQL NDB Cluster host

 Otherwise, mcm will be unable to connect to